Housing Benefit advice for landlords

 - We are recovering an overpayment from a tenant.
 We can detail the amount, period and reasons for any overpayment being recovered.

-- We are paying Housing Benefit directly to a tenant.
-We can detail the amount, weekly benefit rate and period covered by cheques sent directly to them, and the date direct payments stop.
+- We are paying Housing Benefit directly to a landlord.
+We can detail the amount, weekly benefit rate and period covered by payments made directly to them, and the date direct payments stop.